Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

 The JDBC connector implements the data copying functionality on the generic JDBC APIs, but relies on JDBC drivers to handle the database-specific implementation of those APIs.
-Confluent Platform ships with a few JDBC drivers, but if the driver for your database is not included you will need to make it available via the ``CLASSPATH``.
+Confluent Platform ships with a few JDBC drivers, but if the driver for your database is not included, you will need to make it available via the ``CLASSPATH``.

 One option is to install the JDBC driver jar alongside the connector.
 The packaged connector is installed in the ``share/java/kafka-connect-jdbc`` directory, relative to the installation directory.
 If you have installed from Debian